coien1983/laravel-go/README.md

 [English](README.md) | [中文](README_ZH.md)

 A Go language development framework based on Laravel design principles, designed to provide developers with an elegant and efficient development experience.
+This project includes a powerful command-line scaffolding tool (similar to Laravel's Artisan) for generating Laravel-Go applications.

 ## Features